Chakraborty-p/DOpresentation/slides.md

 ## 1. Hierarchical organizational structure

 A hierarchical organization structure refers to the chain of command that exist in a company.
 This line of common follows an order from senior management and executives to general employees.
-Hierarchical structure is relatively found in large organization.
+* Hierarchical structure is relatively found in large organization.
+* People with higher authority generally have more power and control than the person reporting them.

 ---